pgarbe/garbe.io/about.md

 He is driven by technologies and tools that allow him to deliver and release faster and more often.
 He expects that every commit automatically goes into production so it shouldn't be a surprise that he's excited about microservices, containers and cloud-native technologies.
 Affected by Pain Driven Development, he believes that things need to be changed whenever the pain is big enough.

-Philipp can be found talking at Meetups and Conferences mostly about topics like Docker, ECS, CDK, and CloudFormation and his findings are also then shared on his blog.
+Philipp can be found talking at Meetups and Conferences mostly about topics like CDK, Containers, and Serverless and his findings are also then shared on his blog.

-He has been rewarded as [Docker Captain](https://www.docker.com/community/docker-captains) (2015 - 2018) and [AWS Container Hero](https://aws.amazon.com/developer/community/heroes/philipp-garbe/) (since 2019).
+He has been rewarded as [Docker Captain](https://www.docker.com/community/docker-captains) (2015 - 2018) and [AWS Container Hero](https://aws.amazon.com/developer/community/heroes/philipp-garbe/) (since 2018).

 <div style="display:inline-block">
 <img src="/assets/hero.png" alt="AWS Container Hero" style="float: left; width: 200px;"/>